 The average menstrual cycle is approximately 28 days long.
 However, our cycles can vary from month to month and may be anywhere between 24 and 38 days.
 If you struggle to keep track of where you’re at in your cycle, here are some things you may want to try:

-· Create a personalized menstrual calendar.
-For anywhere between 3-6 months, keep a detailed record of your menstrual cycle.
+- Create a personalized menstrual calendar.
+For anywhere between 3 to 6 months, keep a detailed record of your menstrual cycle.
 Write down obvious things (such as your menstrual period) as well as less obvious things (such as changes in your vaginal secretions).
-At the end of the 3-6 months, you’ll have a record of your average cycle that will help you identify where you’re at in your cycle at any given time going forward.
+At the end of the 3 to 6 months, you’ll have a record of your average cycle that will help you identify where you’re at in your cycle at any given time going forward.
 Remember, the first day of your period is “day 1” of your cycle.

-· Download an app.
-There are some really helpful apps for us ladies, which make period tracking a cinch.
+- Download an app.
+There are some really helpful apps, which make period tracking a cinch.
 Several different period tracker options exist, so ask around or give each a try until you discover the one you like best.

-· Follow Your Birth Control Schedule.
+- Follow your birth control schedule.
 If you’re on the birth control pill that provides your body with progestin (or synthetic progesterone), you know when your period will normally be.
-Based on your oral contraceptive schedule, you can guestimate when your body is going through the other phases of your cycle.
+Based on your oral contraceptive schedule, you can estimate when your body is going through the other phases of your cycle.

 No two people are exactly the same, so don’t worry if you prefer a different tracking method than your best friend.
 Once you find your tracking groove, that’s where you should hang out going forward.

 Now that we’ve covered the different phases of our monthly cycle, it’s time to discover the role our female hormones—including progesterone and estrogen—play in the whole process.
 As long as each hormone level is within the normal range and all hormones are pulling their weight at the right time, things go pretty smoothly.